Before and After Photos of Bunionplasty® procedure

 It is often outpatient surgery – this means you go home the same day.
 The surgery can be performed under a local, regional, spinal or general anesthetic.
 Local and regional blocks, with monitored anesthesia care are most commonly performed.
 This means that the foot will be numbed with an anesthetic, and an anesthesiologist will provide intravenous medications to relax and provide sedation (often referred to as twilight).

 Is Hardware Implanted Into The Foot With Bunion Surgery?

-In order for surgeons to fix your bunion, metallic surgical hardware is needed to stabilize the bone.
+In order for surgeons to fix your bunion, metal surgical hardware is needed to stabilize the bone.
 Common hardware involves screws and a plate.
 Either surgical stainless steel or titanium is used.

-Dr. Blitz’ commonly performs Bunionplasty® surgery using the titanium implant he developed in conjunction with a leading orthopedic device manufacturer.
-Dr. Blitz’ holds a provisional patent on the device.
+Dr. Blitz’ commonly performs Bunionplasty® No Cast No Crutches™ using either patented and/or advanced technology.
+Dr. Blitz holds a patent on a bunion surgery device, in conjunction with a leading orthopedic device manufacturer that has revolutionized the recovery for larger and severe bunions allowing patients to walk immediately without the need for casts or crutches.
 This product (Contours Lapidus Plating System – www.contourslapidus.com) is used by surgeons nationally because of its unique features, innovative design, and ability to get patients moving faster.

-Surgically hardware can remain in your foot permanently.
-Some patients choose to have the hardware removed simply because they want it out, or if it is irritating the skin from underneath.
-Dr. Blitz’ innovative Lapidus Plate was designed to avoid irritating foot, and hardware removal is extremely uncommon.
+Surgical hardware can remain in the foot permanently.
+Some patients choose to have hardware removed simply because they want it out, or if it irritates the skin from underneath.
+Dr. Blitz’ innovative bunion surgery implant was designed to avoid irritating foot, and hardware removal is uncommon.

 What Are The Risks Of Bunion Surgery and Bunionplasty®